Bengal Sultanate: Regional kingdom (15th and 16th centuries)

 Embassies from Portuguese India frequented Bengal after the landing of Vasco Da Gama in the principality of Calicut.
 Individual Portuguese merchants are recorded to have lived in the Bengal Sultanate's capital of Gaur.
 Portuguese politics played out in Gaur as a reflection of contradictions in contemporary Portugal.
 The Portuguese provided vivid descriptions of Gaur.
 They compared the affluence of Gaur with Lisbon.
 The city included a citadel, a royal palace and durbar, mosques, houses for the rich, and bustling bazaars.
 Portuguese historian Castenhada de Lopez described the houses of Gaur as being one-storeyed with ornamental floor tiles, courtyards, and gardens.
-Gaur was the center of regional politics.
+Gaur was the centre of regional politics.
 The Sultan of Bengal gave permission for establishing the Portuguese settlement in Chittagong.
 During the period of the Iberian Union, there was no official Portuguese sovereignty over Chittagong.
 The Portuguese trading post was dominated by pirates who allied with the Arakanese against Bengal.